brandonagr/gocupi/README.md

 Create Thick TSP
 ================
 forked the code in order to draw thicker lines to get more contrast.
-For detailed descriptions see file createThickTSP
+For detailed descriptions see file createThickTSP How to set start point and pinup see http://4um.gocupi.com/t/draw-tsp-with-different-line-thickness/61

 gocupi
 ======